Come out and learn all about the exciting world of ham radio!

 All of our business meetings and activities are free and open to the public.
 You do not need to be a member of the club, or have a ham license, to attend.
 We often go to Frisch’s restaurant after the meeting.

-Next Business/Activity Meeting will be at the Clubhouse:
+Next Regular Business Meeting will be at the Clubhouse:

 Monday, January 28, 2019 @ 7 PM